wukunze/chat_ml_assignment/README.md

 # About Migration (Changing the database)
 * While working on your story/task, you may find that you need to modify the database.
 Just reach out to Hoang or Kunze and we can have a quick call to review your changes.
 * A migration should be done on develop.
 This prevents the app/database from being broken while other developers are working on their tasks.
 Since we are using our local database, this won't happen as often but ensuring that everybody is working on a latest models/tables is a good thing to have.
 This is also the reason why Hoang and Kunze need to review you migration before you commit and push it.
-* Once you've done pushing your migration to the remote develop branch.
-Announce it on the General chat so other developers and pull your changes and migrate them to their local databases.
+* Once you've done pushing your migration to the remote develop branch, announce it on the General chat so other developers can pull your changes.